 Go through your last three months of statements to find your average data use per month.
 For many users, this is just 2 to 3 GB.
 You can also check our data usage calculator to compute the amount of data you require for your activities.
 Then compare cell phone plans using our comparison tool.

 Cell phone providers might try to lure you by offering temporary incentives.
 These can include more data per month for the same price or a discount off your service for a specified time.

-When receiving these promotions, it's important to find out when they will end and what they will cost you after they expire.
-This can help you determine if the deal is good enough to warrant the future expense.
-If you're trying to save some extra money on your monthly phone bill, now is also a good time to switch to a cheap cell phone plan.
+It's important to analyze these offers - when will they end and what will they cost you after they expire?
+This can help you determine if the deal is good enough to justify the expense.

 Once you've chosen the carrier that meets your needs for features and price-point, it's time to make the big change.
 In most cases, you will order a SIM card from your new provider and then follow their instructions for activating service on your phone.
 If you're ordering a new phone, everything should come all set up for you.